hansthen/c42c/readme.md

 However, it seemed overkill to add another dependency.
 Depending on the actual requirements (what are the actual usage patterns? does expiry need to be near real-time?), I might reconsider.

+We also cache negative results.
+This can be awkward sometimes, but is also a good defence against malfunctioning programs that spam random keys.

 Json handling
 -------------